allotmentandy/allotmentandy/README.md

 My ideal job would be to work in a combination of all these areas.

-If you want to get in contact, please use [twitter](http://twitter.com/allotmentandy1)
+If you want to get in contact, please use [twitter](http://twitter.com/allotmentandy1) OR add an issue to this [github repo] (https://github.com/allotmentandy/allotmentandy/issues/1)